VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Making/hamradio.md

 >
 > If the cable is shielded, you shouldn't need more than 2 ferrites, one at each end.
 >
-> Source: I've been down this road before...
+> Source: I've been down this road before…
 >
 > Edit: Here are some fun articles to read:
 >